 Inheritance Tax laws are extremely complicated, which means many people are unsure whether they’ll end up leaving a tax bill for loved ones when they die.

-Last year, the Office for Tax Simplification published its findings on how the current inheritance tax system could be overhauled and simplified.
+In 2018, the Office for Tax Simplification published findings on how the current Inheritance Tax system could be overhauled and simplified.

 The main recommendation by the Office for Tax Simplification, is that the rules on what you can give away while you’re alive are simplified.
 It recommends:

 Doing away with the current limits on the amount you can give away in a 12-month period, along with money you can give away when someone gets married or enters a civil partnership.
 These should be replaced by a straightforward allowance.
 You’ll be able to give this amount away without having to pay Inheritance Tax.
 The report doesn’t recommend the level this personal allowance should be set at.

 Reconsidering the so-called ‘small gifts allowance’.
 Under the current rules, you can give away £250 to as many people as you like, and there’s no Inheritance Tax to pay.

 Simplifying the rules on what’s called ‘gifts from normal expenditure out of income’.
 This is a little-known allowance which can only be used by some people.
 It lets you give away money that’s from your income (so, salary, earnings, rental income or bank interest).
 You can’t use this allowance to give someone a large lump sum (say for a house deposit), but you could use it to give them money for their birthday, for example.